-I think you have used the example of first iteration of teaching a computer to play chess.
-I think it was IBM that beat the grand master.
+I think you have used the example of the first iteration of teaching a computer to play chess.
+I think it was IBM that beat the grandmaster.
 That one was very focused and it only did one thing.

 What makes us the most powerful life form on earth right now is not that we have stronger biceps than tigers or sharper claws than tigers.
 It is that we are smarter than the tigers.
 If we build machines that can do everything better than we can, it unleashes this enormous power that can be used either for good or for bad.

-I was at the hospital recently and told that a good friend of mine had an uncurable cancer.
+I was at the hospital recently and was told that a good friend of mine had an incurable cancer.
 It's of course not uncurable according to the laws of physics.
 That just meant we humans weren't smart enough to figure out the cure.